 Note that all optics placed inside the interaction beam tunnel are required to be radiation-hard because of high radiation levels in the beam tunnel and the activation of the mercury after proton beam interactions.
-In our setup, all cameras, lasers, and all other associated electronics are placed in an adjacent beam tunnel controlled locally by several desktop computers.
-Remote control of the entire system is achieved through designated control desktops located in the control room via MS Window XP remote desktop connections from the ethernet network (see Fig. 3.7).

-A Viewport is located at the beam interaction center and two additional

-Viewports are located at \pm 152.4 mm up/down stream locations.
+A Viewport is located at the beam interaction center and two additional Viewports are located at \pm 152.4 mm up/down stream locations.
 Viewport 4 is positioned at \pm 457.2 mm and is designed to capture the residual dynamics of the proton interaction.
 Because of limited space inside the magnet bore, object illumination and image capture are transmitted through multi-mode optical fibers and coherent imaging fibers, respectively, all positioned on one side exterior to the primary containment vessel.
-Figure 3.3 shows the fabricated and assembled optical head containing the integration of ball lens, imaging lens, illumination fiber, and imaging fiber.
+Figure 3.3 shows the fabricated and assembled optical head containing the integration of ball lens, imaging lens, illumination fiber, and imaging fiber, where a red laser diode is used to illuminate the optical head.